samche42/ShiftScan/Other_docs/Windows_Installing_Python_and conda.md

 ## Installing miniconda

-1. Open a new PowerShell terminal window, type in the following and then hit enter: ```curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe -o miniconda.exe```
+1. Open a new PowerShell terminal window, type in the following and then hit enter: ```curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe -o miniconda.exe```.
+This downloads the miniconda installer.

-2. Next, type in the following and then hit enter: ```Start-Process -FilePath ".\miniconda.exe" -ArgumentList "/S" -Wait```
+2. Next, we need to actually run the installer.
+Type in the following and then hit enter: ```Start-Process -FilePath ".\miniconda.exe" -ArgumentList "/S" -Wait```

-3. Next, remove the installer with: ```del miniconda.exe```
+3. When the installation is complete, you can remove the installer with: ```del miniconda.exe```

 4. Close the PowerShell terminal